MendDev/test-sandbox/README.md

 3. Also allow the deleting of those entries and show the updated list after deletion.
 4. Must use JavaScript, PHP and MySQL.
 5. The front end should make ajax restful calls to a php api endpoint.
+6. Add SQL for creating the database that you are using.
-6. (optional) Make task list item editable.
+7. (optional) Make task list item editable.

 Shouldn't take you longer than 3-4 hours to complete.
 You may use any frameworks or extra libraries that you wish.